ncperdomo/FICORO_GNSS/README.md

 # FICORO_GNSS
-## An open-access Python software package for filtering, combining and rotating GNSS Velocity Fields
+## An open-source Python software package for filtering, combining and rotating GNSS Velocity Fields

 1. [Introduction](#1-introduction)
 2. [Overview of the code](#2-overview-of-the-code)